Support Home > Reference Information > Attribution Overview

 Kochava collects (via momentary redirect or network server ping) device information when an impression is served or a user clicks on an advertisement served by a network.
 Each of these engagements are eligible for attribution.
 This collected device information ranges from unique device identifiers to the IP address of the device at the time of click or impression, dependent upon the capabilities of the network.

 Kochava has thousands of unique integrations.
 Through the integration process, we have established which device identifiers and parameters each network is capable of passing on impression and/or click.
 The more device identifiers that a network can pass, the more data is available to Kochava for reconciling clicks to installs.
-When no device identifiers are provided, Kochava’s robust fingerprinting logic is employed which relies upon IP address and device user agent.
-The integrity of a fingerprint match is lower than a device-based match, yet still results in over 90% accuracy.
+When no device identifiers are provided, Kochava’s robust modeled attribution logic is employed which relies upon IP address and device user agent.
+The integrity of a modeled match is lower than a device-based match, yet still results in over 90% accuracy.

 The Kochava system also determines whether a device has previously engaged with an advertisement.
 When multiple engagements of the same type occur, they are identified as duplicates to provide advertisers with more insight into the nature of their traffic.